King Aethelred the Unready was born to King Edgar

 Sweyn Forkbeard returned and took Wessex, Mercia and Northumbria.
 London alone held out against the Danes.

-Having conquered the majority of England Sweyn Forkbeard proclaimed himself King of England.
-Aethelred, Emma and their children fled to Normandy.
+Having conquered the majority of England, Sweyn Forkbeard proclaimed himself King of England.
+King Aethelred the Unready, his wife Emma and their three children fled to Normandy.

 1014 (3rd February)